peconicmonuments/peconicmonuments.github.io/services.md

 ### [Memorial Cleanings](#cleaning-services) -- [Memorial Repairs](#memorial-repairs)

-At George Hill Moore Peconic Monument Works we take pride in offering our customers help through a possibly difficult and painful time of dealing with the loss of a loved one.
+At Peconic Monument Works we take pride in offering our customers help through a possibly difficult and painful time of dealing with the loss of a loved one.
 The Warners remain sensitive to the families' wishes and needs, and patiently work with the family to help guide them through the many decisions in choosing a cemetery monument.

 Most people purchase a memorial once, or perhaps twice in a lifetime.
 Because such purchases are made infrequently, it is understandable difficult for a